 Services staffed by trained stop smoking advisers are available all over the country.
 You can join a local group that meets once a week, or have one-to-one support if you prefer.
 You usually go for a few weeks and work towards a quit date.

-Find your nearest NHS Stop Smoking Service from the NHS Smokefree website, or call the Smokefree National Helpline on 0300 123 1044 to speak to a trained adviser.
+Find your nearest NHS Stop Smoking Service, or call the Smokefree National Helpline on 0300 123 1044 to speak to a trained adviser.

 Find online support

 For online support including apps, communities and motivational emails, visit Better Health.

 Have an emergency phone number to hand